 “Invested Capital” means, at any point in time, for any Member, the excess of (i) the aggregate amount of the capital contributed to the Company by such Member over (ii) the aggregate amount distributed (or deemed distributed) to such Member pursuant to §4.01(c).

-“Legal Representative” will have the same meaning ascribed to the term personal representative pursuant to §18-101(13) of the Act.
+“Legal Representative” will have the same meaning ascribed to the term “personal representative” pursuant to §18-101(13) of the Act.

 “Manager” will refer to any person named as a Manager in this Agreement and any person who becomes an additional, substitute, or replacement Manager as permitted by this Agreement, in each such person's capacity as (and for the period during which such person serves as) a Manager of the Company.